 It was Fort Worth’s coming-of-age celebration.
 In 1889 Fort Worth could count itself forty years old.
 Its population had grown to almost twenty-three thousand.
-It had eight railroads, streetcars, telephones, mills, a board of trade, a commercial club, an ironworks, tanneries, the Union Stockyards, seven ward schools, Fort Worth University, eighteen churches (and more lodges than churches) (and more saloons than lodges), 168 artesian wells, twenty-six miles of streets, fourteen miles of sewer, an opera house.
+It had eight railroads, streetcars, telephones, mills, a board of trade, a commercial club, an ironworks, tanneries, the Union Stockyards, seven ward schools, Fort Worth University, eighteen churches (and more lodges than churches) (and more saloons than lodges), 168 artesian wells, twenty-six miles of streets, fourteen miles of sewer, and an opera house.
 Fort Worth wanted to show the world (especially Dallas?) that Cowtown had become a cosmopolitan city and was no longer a git-along-little-dogie dusty cattle trail town.

 Brooklyn-born Robert A. Cameron, immigration agent of the Fort Worth & Denver City Railway, had come up with the idea for the exhibition.
 It was ostensibly an agricultural fair intended to promote all of Texas and to attract settlers and investors.
 But as the host city, Fort Worth naturally shared in the limelight and hoped to grab the panther’s share of glory, immigrants, and capital investment.
 (Photo from University of Texas at Arlington Library.)

 On January 15, 1889 the Gazette reported the general concept of the exhibition: “A magnificent exhibition of what Texas has and is.”

 On February 25, 1889, with spring fast approaching, the site for the Spring Palace still had not been chosen.
 Among areas of town competing to host the exhibition (in addition to the Texas & Pacific reservation in south downtown) were Sylvania east of Fort Worth, north Fort Worth, Tyler’s Lake, Hyde Park, even Quality Hill.
 Clip is from the February 26 Gazette.